mikasaurus2/miktactoe/README.md

 tag: [`v5`](https://github.com/mikasaurus2/miktactoe/tree/v5)

 ### add text user interface representation
+Let's add a text use interface to provide a cleaner interface for the player.

 ### allow choosing human or computer players
+A text user interface will allow the human player to choose which AI opponent they'd like to play.

+This requires modifying how the Game stores the players.
+We no longer know at compile time who is playing.
+We'll need to use Rust traits to handle this.

+TODO: explain how
 ### make web service to serve games to clients
 ### run web service on cloud